j-sokol/j-sokol.github.io/index.md

 ![](files/first.png)

-Plastic and packaging waste is one of the issues we realised when we look around Tainan.
-We see restaurants and sellers giving us plastic whenever we want it, even though it is unnecessary.
-We always get plastic cups when we drink, one-use chopsticks when we eat, and a new sheet of paper every time when we make our order.
+Plastic and packaging waste is expectedly serious in the restaurants and stores in Shuixian Gong Market.
+Plastic cups and paper boxes are provided to the customers, even when they are dining in.
+For takeaways, plastic bags are also provided to separate each kind of food.

 ![](files/2.jpg)